 The word “denominate” means “to give a name to, to designate.”
 It is a perfectly respectable term.
-If one cashes a two hundred dollar bank draft, he may request currency in “denominations” of tens and twenties.
-In this sense the word merely signifies a separation into various divisions by name.
-And so the term itself is not “tainted.”
+If you go to the bank and cash a two hundred dollar check, you might request currency in any variety of denominations—tens, twenties, or ones.

-“Denomination” takes on a less-than-ideal sense when one considers its popular use in the lexicon of “Christendom.”
-“Christendom” is a term that embraces the entire religious terrain that professes any identification – however remote the connection may be – with Jesus Christ.
+“Christendom” is a term that embraces the entire religious terrain that professes any identification — however, remote the connection may be – with Jesus Christ.
 This would include every kind of organism, from the Unitarian Universalist Church, to the various cults that allege an association with Christ (e.g., Christian Science, the Watchtower movement, etc.).

 One authority defines denominationalism in the following fashion.

 “The system and ideology founded on the division of the religious population into numerous ecclesiastical bodies, each stressing particular values or traditions and each competing with the other in the same community under substantial conditions of freedom” (Jerald C. Brauer, Ed., The Westminster Dictionary of Church History, Philadelphia: The Westminster Press, 1971, pp. 262-263).